1. Tax Rebate/Relief against income tax

 In reality, shares must be held for 5 years in order to keep the rebate.
 Note, however, that the software will not reclaim the rebate if the VCT is liquidated prematurely.

 When shares within a VCT are liquidated, any gain is exempt from Capital Gains Tax.
-This tax benefit of VCTs is not currently reflected by the software.

 3. Tax-free dividends